Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Michigan State Stats and Trends

-- Michigan State's games this season have eclipsed the over/under six times in 10 opportunities (60%).
+- Michigan State's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- Michigan State is 6-2-1 against the spread and 8-1 overall in games when it puts up more than 20.2 points.
+- Michigan State is 6-2-1 against the spread and 8-1 overall in games when it scores more than 20.2 points.

-- Michigan State is 6-1-1 against the spread and 7-1 overall when the team churns out over 368.9 yards.
+- Michigan State is 6-1-1 against the spread and 7-1 overall when the team piles up more than 368.9 yards.

 - The Spartans have turned the ball over 13 times, four fewer times than the Buckeyes have forced turnovers (17).